Gates (TV series)

 Gates is a British comedy television series shown on Sky Living.
 The series of 5 episodes ran from 14 August to 11 September 2012.

 Plot

-Helen (Joanna Page) & Mark Pearson (Tom Ellis) enroll their daughter, Chloe (Mari Ann Bull), in the Parkview Primary School and hijinks ensue as they try to fit in with the other parents at the school gates whilst dropping her off and picking her up from school.
+Helen and Mark Pearson (Joanna Page and Tom Ellis) enroll their daughter, Chloe (Mari Ann Bull), in the Parkview Primary School and hijinks ensue as they try to fit in with the other parents at the school gates whilst dropping her off and picking her up from school.